leocreatini/cel/README.md

 ### name (string)
 Provides a name to help debug in some cases.

+### dependencies (array of strings)
+A list to name other Cel modules that you want to use in the current module.
+So instead of using the stored variable name of your Cel component, like `APP.services.users`, you use `this.$['UserService']` (See /examples/service-component.html).

+Once it's listed in here, it will run an init for that dependency if it has not been already.
+Afterwards, it will make the dependency available under the `this.$` object (which is only created when the current component's init if it has dependencies listed).

 ### _ (object)
 A list for constants.
 Any static values that will not change, you can throw in here.
 As a convention, use fully UPPERCASED property names as a reminder that these values should be read-only and not be altered.